PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

   kubectl get services -o wide -w nginx-ingress-ingress-nginx-controller
   ```

-**NOTE**: EKS cluster must have the above addons and ingress for the ease of installation of spatial-analytics Helm Chart.
+EKS cluster must have the above addons and ingress for the ease of installation of spatial-analytics Helm Chart.

+> Note: You should run this command in your shell to connect to EKS cluster:
+> `` aws eks --region [aws-region] update-kubeconfig --name [cluster-name] ``.
+> This will update your local copy EKS cluster configuration.

 ## Step 3: Download Spatial Analytics Docker Images